Home

 The above diagrams show two prisms: one with a triangle-shaped base called a triangular prism and another with a pentagon-shaped base called a pentagonal prism.

-A rectangular solid is a prism with a rectangle-shaped base.
+A rectangular solid is a prism with a rectangle-shaped base and can be called a rectangular prism.

 The volume of a prism is given by the product of the area of its base and its height.